A carbon offset is a reduction in emissions of carbon dioxide made in order to compensate for an emission made elsewhere.

 Where does your money go?

-Your support will solely go to carefully selected projects that meet Gold Standard, which include:
+Your support will solely go to carefully selected Gold Standard projects, which include:

 The LifeStraw Carbon for Water project